linode/docs/docs/websites/static-sites/install-gatsbyjs/index.md

 If your Travis build is failing, here are some places to look when troubleshooting:

 - Ensure all your `.sh` scripts are executable, including the Git hook on the Linode.
-- You can test the Git hook on the linode server by running `bash ~/gatsbybare.git/post-receive`
+- You can test the Git hook on your Linode by running `bash ~/gatsbybare.git/post-receive`
 - If you encounter permissions issues, make sure your local repository Gatsby files and Linode directories are owned by the same user group.
 - To view the contents of the bare Git repository you can run `git ls-tree --full-tree -r HEAD`.